stephenkyang/tp/docs/UserGuide.md

 ### 4. Expenses

 To add an expense, type the category of the expense followed by the name, amount and date.
-(If no date is listed, it is treated as today):
+(If no date is listed, it is treated as today)

+The budget linked to this new expense must already exist, in order to link your new expense to a pre-existing budget.

 The expense name must be less than 30 characters, and the date can only be input before today.